On this page

 Given both the large number of people who left the labour force at different times during the pandemic, and the lag from the smoothing process, care should be exercised when interpreting SALM data from the June quarter 2020 onwards.

-Recent changes to mutual obligation requirements in some areas
+Changes to mutual obligation requirements in some areas

-Mutual obligation requirements are tasks and activities that people agree to do while they are receiving certain types of income support, including the JobSeeker Payment and Youth Allowance (other) payment.
+Mutual obligation requirements are tasks and activities that people agree to undertake while they are receiving certain types of income support, including the JobSeeker Payment and Youth Allowance (other) payment.
 From time-to-time, and for a range of reasons, these requirements can be suspended.
 During the September quarter 2021, for example, mutual obligation requirements were temporarily paused in areas affected by the Delta COVID-19 variant and associated lockdowns.
 More recently, mutual obligation requirements were suspended in various regions affected by flooding.

 The suspension of mutual obligation requirements can have an impact on the SALM data.
 This is because the ABS only considers someone to be unemployed if they are actively looking for work.
 When mutual obligation requirements are suspended, it is possible that some job seekers may not have undertaken the job search that they normally would have, in which case they would be considered to be not in the labour force rather than unemployed.